Wilson loop expectations as sums over surfaces on the plane: Applications

-\end{cor} \begin{proof} This follows from the bijection between $\sigma\in \Sigma^K$ and the path of length $K$.
+\end{cor} \begin{proof} This follows from the bijection between the Poisson point process $\Sigma$ in Lemma~\ref{lem-main-poisson} with $\abs{\Sigma}=K$ and the path in $\Omega(\mathfrak G)$ of length $K$.
 In this bijection, the genus of the corresponding surface is exactly the same as the deficit of the path because of the previous remark. \end{proof}

 A generalized formula is obtained by pushing this idea further.
 Indeed, we can consider the \emph{dual picture} of our random surface.
 Instead of gluing edges following gluing rules we defined, we consider putting a path with two vertices in the diagram depicted in Figure~\ref{fig-expansion-diagram}.
 Each such path will add 3 new edges and 2 new vertices.
 In addition, we add open spaces on both sides of each path, so that we actually add an open \emph{strip} instead of a path.
 Then we can define a minimum genus surface which can complete these open spaces to make a closed manifold.
+(This is also called the \emph{riboon graph}.)
+See Appendix~\ref{sec-appendix} for another description of this duality.

 We claim that this manifold has the same genus with the corresponding surface made by gluing explained in the previous section.

 \begin{prop} Consider a surface $H(\pi, \mathbf{r})$ defined in Definition~\ref{defn-H}.
 Suppose that $\pi$ was induced from $\bm{\sigma}\in \Sigma^K$.
 From the diagram in Figure~\ref{fig-expansion-diagram}, we put either an open orientable strip or an open non-orientable strip (that is, a M\"obius strip) based on the gluing rule.
 Let $\wh{H}(\pi,\mathbf{r})$ be a topological surface with the minimum genus which completes all open strips, together with the original disk, making a closed surface.
 This defines a bijection, and furthermore, the genus of $H$ and $\wh{H}$ are the same. \end{prop} \begin{proof} Given $H$, we can ``disconnect'' the glued edges by adding an open strip spanning two edges at the end.
 The orientability of this strip is determined by the gluing rule used to glue two edges.
 On the other hand, from $\wh{H}$, we can contract each strip to glue two edges at the ends.
 This proves the desired result. \end{proof}